 - Participate in education and training related to EDI topics and become conversant in the subject areas.

 - Provide the President and appropriate members of our campus community with recommendations for policy, actions, and activities relative to EDI.

 - The Council shall consist of at least seven and not more than fifteen members representing faculty, administrators, non-teaching professionals, classified staff, and students.

 - Ideally, the Council shall consist of two students, a representative from the President's Office, and representatives from each of the six organizational units at the college: Development, Academic Affairs, Administration and Finance, Business and Community Services, Information Technology, and Student Affairs.
 Members serve as liaisons between their units/divisions and the Council.

 - The Committee shall include members from protected groups as defined by Affirmative Action law.

-- The Affirmative Action Officer shall be an ex-officio member of the Council.
+- The Affirmative Action Officer shall be an ex-officio member of EDI.

 - Members must be employees or students of Holyoke Community College.
 Any member of the college community is eligible for membership.

-- Council members must have a commitment to acquiring a working knowledge of affirmative action law and policy, and endeavor to have sensitivity to CCDEI issues.
+- Council members must have a commitment to acquiring a working knowledge of affirmative action law and policy, and endeavor to have sensitivity to EDI issues.

 Liv Anna Homestead